 Weapons and Equipment of the Fallschirmjäger

 The Messerschmitt 321, the Gigant, was the largest glider ever used on operations.
-It had a 55 meter wing span, was 28.15 meters long and nearly 6 meters deep.
+It had a 55-meter wingspan, was 28.15 meters long, and nearly 6 meters deep.
 It weighed 12 tons and could carry about 20 tons.
 Two-hundred troops could be accommodated in place of cargo.
-Loading was via a pair of hugh clamshell doors in the nose.
+Loading was via a pair of huge clamshell doors in the nose.
 The 321 was originally towed by three BF 110’s fighters in concert, the “troika” tow.
 This was as inherently unstable and as dangerous as it sounded.
-Later the ZWILLING Heinkel was used, two he 111’s joined by a center wing span and equipped with five engines.
+Later the ZWILLING Heinkel was used, two He 111’s joined by a center wingspan and equipped with five engines.
 Over 200 321’s were built.
 The majority were converted into Messerschmitt 323 transport planes by the addition of six French Gnone-Rhone radials.
-Crew for the transport version was five, compared to two for the glider, and payload was much reduced.
+A crew for the transport version was five, compared to two for the glider, and payload was much reduced.
 Both the glider and transport were stable but heavy and sluggish.
-A flight of 323’s was slaughtered by Allied fighters while trying to resupply Tunisia and another group was shot down over Bucharest during German attempts to gain control of the city. either under tow as a glider or in the self powered version, they needed an excessive length of runway.
+A flight of 323’s was slaughtered by Allied fighters while trying to resupply Tunisia and another group was shot down over Bucharest during German attempts to gain control of the city. either undertow as a glider or in the self-powered version, they needed an excessive length of the runway.
 Later models employed rockets to assist takeoff.

 Two types of “squeeze-bore” anti-tank guns, in 28 MM and 42MM were used by the Airborne forces.
 These gave a strong punch for their caliber but the shortage of tungsten needed for the special shot put these guns out of service by early 1943.
 The Airborne pattern of the 28 MM gun only weighed 260 pounds.